firebase/firebase-ios-sdk/README.md

 monetize your app.
 More information about Firebase can be found on the [official Firebase website](https://firebase.google.com).

-**Note** _FirebaseCombineSwift_ contains support for Apple's Combine framework.
-This module is currently under development, and not yet supported for use in production environments.
-Fore more details, please refer to the [docs](FirebaseCombineSwift/README.md).

 ## Installation

 See the subsections below for details about the different installation methods.